MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-preventing-oversharing.md

 1. On the client machine, run PowerShell as an administrator.

-1. To have customize the free text prompt in the justification message displayed, replace **Global** with your policy name, and run:
+1. To customize the free text prompt in the justification message displayed, replace **Global** with your policy name, and run:

     ```PowerShell
     Set-LabelPolicy -Identity Global -AdvancedSettings @{JustificationTextForUserText="Other (please explain) - Do not enter sensitive info"}